meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/fine-tuning/README.md

 ## Eval Results of the Fine-tuned Models

-The eval results of SFT Llama 3.1 8B with different options are summarized in the table below:
+The eval results of SFT Llama 3.1 8B with different options (epochs is 3) are summarized in the table below:

 | Fine-tuning Combination     | Accuracy |
 |-----------------------------|----------|